quadcrown/SunderNP/README.md

 Works with default blizzard nameplates and pfUI nameplates currently.
 If you have any other nameplate addons that you would like this to be functional with, please make a request as I am not going to dig for every single nameplate addon used on Turtle WoW

+### Commands
+- /sundernp or /snp in game for list of commands

 ### Preview
 ![1-4 stacks sunder](https://imgur.com/n7SeHHe.jpg "1-4 stacks sunder")